philippemalo/Converto/README.md

 To use Docker, follow these steps:

-Build the Docker image: `docker-compose -f docker-compose.dev.yml build` Run the Docker container: `docker-compose -f docker-compose.dev.yml up -d`
+Build the Docker image: `docker-compose -f docker-compose.dev.yml build`<br>
+Run the Docker container: `docker-compose -f docker-compose.dev.yml up -d`

-Once the Docker container is built and running, you can access it locally using `docker exec -it YOUR_CONTAINER_NAME bash` The `mongo` shell is available there.
+Once the Docker container is built and running, you can access it's bash shell locally using `docker exec -it YOUR_CONTAINER_NAME bash`<br>
+The `mongo` shell is available there.
 From the Mongo shell, you can use `show dbs` to show available databases (at this point, you should only see the default databases; admin, config and local)

 ## Server